beefowler/Eukaryote_Procedures/README.md

     daily_euk_lossrate = loss rate (/day) estimate for picoeukaryote assemblage for each day.
     euk_min_cell_vol = the minimum value attained on each day by the mode of the picoeukaryote cell size distribution.
 To calculate primary productivity estimates, this value is assumed to be the "neutral" size which cells roughly grow from and divide back to.

-For each of the above, Data_Fig2.mat also includes the corresponding variables for Synechococcus.
-Where "euk" is replaced with "syn".
+For each of the above, Data_Fig2.mat also includes the corresponding variables for Synechococcus, where "euk" is replaced with "syn".
 For Synechococcus, the minimum cell volume is taken from the dawn hour only, rather than looking for the minimum over the course of the day, because the mode of the Syn size distribution tends not to decrease after dawn.

 Lastly, for your convencience, we've also included the products of the Primary Productivity climatology estimates for picoeukaryotes (daily_euk_PP) and synechococcus (daily_syn_PP) as 1x366 vectors containing values for each day of the year.
 These values are calculated from the above variables as described in the paper.

+*Figure 3*
+The data used to generate Figure 3 is in Data_Fig3.mat.
+As for Figure 2, we have chosen to make available all values for all days of the time series, though our figure only includes the averages for each year.
+All variables contain hourly rates in the form of a 16x366x24 array with the first dimension indicating the year (between 2003 and 2018), the second dimension is the day of the year, and the third is the hour of the day (begining at dawn for that day).
+    alleuk_obs_hr_mu \[all eukaryotes, observed hourly net growth rate (mu)] = observed net growth rate (/day) in picoeukaryote assemblage calculated by comparing from each hour to the following hour.
+    alleuk_pred_hr_mu \[all eukaryotes, predicted hourly net growth rate] = hourly estimates of division rate (/day) calculated from the hourly changes in simulated population concentrations.
+    alleuk_hr_loss \[all eukaryotes, hourly loss rate] = hourly estimates of cell loss rate (/day) calculated by subtracting net growth rate from division rate.
+The corresponding variables for Synechococcus are available for each of the above, where "euk" is replaced with "syn".

+*Figure 4*